Ikey168/IKore-Engine/README.md

 cmake .. -G Xcode
 ```

-This setup downloads GLFW and GLAD at configure time and should work on Linux, macOS and Windows.
+This setup downloads GLFW, GLAD, GLM and stb_image at configure time and should work on Linux, macOS and Windows.